 Applications for the 2024 Spring semester are now closed.

 - Must be able to work at least 15 hours per week for 12 weeks

-- Must attend a program orientation on Saturday, August 29, 2020
+- Must attend a program orientation

-- A virtual closing event.
+- A closing event

 Eligibility Requirements for Students: